inquiremanila/TepaSolutions/replit.md

 - The project uses a custom router implementation instead of React Router
 - Multiple page components for different service offerings
 - Extensive use of Radix UI components for accessibility
-- Configured for production deployment on Replit's infrastructure
+- Configured for production deployment with Cloudflare Workers
-- Production server (server.js) handles bot detection and SEO content delivery
+- Cloudflare Worker (worker.js) handles bot detection and SEO content routing
+- Development server runs on Replit, production uses Cloudflare for global performance